 Girona: This is the regional capital of the Costa Brava with a great old town and a busy international airport.
 It is far inland but a hub from which you can reach Roses, Empuriabrava, and even Barcelona and Sitges with good public transport links.

 Palamos: Palamos is the closest yachting hub to Girona, this is a small coastal resort in the Baix Emporda region of the Costa Brava.
 Use this for getting to the coastal artist's village Cadaques to the north or as far as Barcelona to the south.

 Barcelona: This is Spain's second city and absolute capital of Catalonia.
 With its international airport that has a train station direct into the city (you have to change trains for security reasons mid way) it is a good launching point for the Costa Brava or the Costa Dorada.
-You can hire for a day or take a crewed catamaran out of the city as well as a longer yacht charter.
+You can rent for a day or take a crewed catamaran out of the city as well as a longer yacht charter.